pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 ## Channel

-Manage channel metadata.
+Manage channel metadata: list, fetch, set, and remove.

 ### Get metadata for all channels

-Get a paginated list of channel metadata.
+Paginated list of channel metadata.
+Supports filters and sorting.

 #### Method(s)